What we do

 2010: Our magazine Ontario Insects begins to publish in full colour.

-2011: first Quimby F. Hess Annual Lecture.
+2011: In November, we hold the first Quimby F. Hess Annual Lecture, sponsored by his family in his memory.
 Speaker: Peter Hall.
+The fifth TEA lecture is expected to be held this fall (2015).
 Read more about this lecture series here.

 Presidents of the T.E.A.